lorenzo7741/copula/README.md

   deviation of the respective sample.
 ![alt text](https://github.com/lorenzo7741/copula/blob/pp/plot/rates_hist_scatter.png?raw=true)
 ![alt text](https://github.com/lorenzo7741/copula/blob/pp/plot/ecdf_vs_gaussian.png?raw=true)
-A certain correlation between the returns of the prices is showed.
+Prices show a certain correlation.
 Moreover a little fat-tails effect is showd by the ECDFs.
 A meta-Gaussian model, can be used to model the joint-cumulative density function of this pair.
 Tha class MetaGaussianMultivariate is used, with its main method .fit on the returns of the prices.

 Once the model is fitted, and the distribution function is defined, a sample of $n=1000$ is generated.
-The following chart shows its scatter plot
+The following chart shows the scatter plot of a sample of $n$ following the fitted meta-Gaussian distribution
 ![alt text](https://github.com/lorenzo7741/copula/blob/pp/plot/sim_copula_scatter.png?raw=true)

-How about doing this with
+Now we can compare the meta-Gaussian methodology with the classical Gaussian model.
+We therefore evaluate the mean and the covariance matrix of the historical sample of the log-returns.
+The resulting model, once simulated, has got this scatter plot
 ![alt text](https://github.com/lorenzo7741/copula/blob/pp/plot/sim_gaussian_scatter.png?raw=true)

-## Copula
+## Copula's Theory and Main Results

 In probability theory, a copula is a mathematical object used to describe the dependence between two or more random variables, without taking their marginal distributions into account.
 In other words, a copula represents the joint distribution of a set of random variables as a uniform distribution over the unit square/cube, factoring in their dependence structure separate from their marginal distributions.